Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing _HCIBox-Client_](./automation.png)

-- In Azure portal, validate that both HCI nodes have been created as Arc-enabled servers.
+- In Azure portal, validate that both HCI nodes(AzSHOST1 and AzSHOST2) have been created as Arc-enabled servers.

-- Verify that both of the Arc-enabled servers have successfully installed the three HCI extensions: TelemetryAndDiagnostics, AzureEdgeLifecycleManager, and AzureEdgeDeviceManagement
+- Verify that both of the Arc-enabled servers have successfully installed the three HCI extensions: AzureEdgeTelemetryAndDiagnostics, AzureEdgeLifecycleManager, and AzureEdgeDeviceManagement

   ![Screenshot showing extensions successfully installed](./extensions_installed.png)